 Today's story focuses on the homes of the modest Irish, both in Ireland and in America.
 We thank University College Cork for this image of a recreated mud hut home they displayed for a recent Great Hunger Remembrance.

-This series continues to present the realities of life for desparate emigrants aboard ship, new arrivals in America and the dramatic ways they cared for families as they settled in Baltimore.
+This series continues to present the realities of life for desperate emigrants aboard ship, new arrivals in America and the dramatic ways they cared for families as they settled in Baltimore.
 Food, of course, is central to any people's story...as it is to our own experiences today as we make our own best decisions about meals during the present crisis.

 So many of us have a casual knowledge of the realities of Irish immigration, and that far off.
 New York's story, with Ellis Island and the Statue of Liberty in the forefront, is something we point at, and contemplate.
 Few know of the dramatic arrival of thousands in Baltimore, where expatriates and a shining light welcomed them.